wyde/django-rest-mysql-template/README.md

-This is a template for developing Django REST Framework
+This is a template for developing API using Django REST Framework

 ## Installed App
 - [Swagger](https://django-rest-swagger.readthedocs.io/en/latest/)